Arbaz77khan/Arbaz_Projects/Python/Readme_Python.txt

 												@classmethod
 												def change( cls, p1, p2):     -> instead of self we use cls here.
 														......
+				Encapsulation :
+								Encapsulation is one of the fundamental principles of object-oriented programming (OOP) that promotes the bundling of data (attributes) and methods (functions) that operate on the data into a single unit known as a class.
+In Python, encapsulation is achieved through the use of classes and access modifiers.

+								The key concepts of encapsulation are:

+								Public, Protected, and Private Attributes:

+										Public attributes/methods: Accessible from anywhere, both inside and outside the class.
+										Protected attributes/methods: Accessible within the class and its subclasses (denoted by a single leading underscore _).
+										Private attributes/methods: Accessible only within the class (denoted by a double leading underscore __).

+								While it is technically possible to access private attributes using name mangling (_ClassName__private_attribute), it's generally discouraged as it goes against the principle of encapsulation.

+					***	keep in mind that Python does not provide true "private" attributes as can still access private with _classname__xyz.

+								Property and Setter Methods:

+								Property methods allow you to define getter methods for attributes, controlling how they are accessed.
+								Setter methods provide controlled access to modify attribute values.

 					Getters and Setters :
 											These are the decorators which are used to dynamically modify the attributes in class.
 								1. Getter uses @property decorater to create dynamic attributes.